 Five times stronger than steel, heat-resistant, and surprisingly light: Kevlar has been the undisputed king of protective clothing for decades.
 You’ve probably heard of bulletproof Kevlar vests or Kevlar motorcycle jeans.
-But what exactly is Kevlar, how is it made, and why do we use it for motorcycle apparel so often?
+But what exactly is Kevlar, how is it made, and why do we often use it for motorcycle apparel?

 Kevlar is, essentially, a high-strength synthetic fiber developed by DuPont, the chemical giant, in the early seventies.
 Because of its exceptional strength and durability, Kevlar material was first used in race car tires.
 However, as the science behind it was developed more, its use quickly spread to other areas such as protective clothing.
 By the late eighties and early nineties, Kevlar was used in combat helmets, military and tactical police vests, and heat-resistant firefighters’ uniforms.
-Kevlar’s unique properties were soon noticed by the motorcycle safety apparel manufacturers, and the fabric has been used by motorcycle safety gear designers ever since.
+The motorcycle safety apparel manufacturers soon noticed Kevlar’s unique properties, and the fabric has been used by motorcycle safety gear designers ever since.

 So let’s dig a little deeper and see what Kevlar is all about – and whether your next pair of motorcycle jeans should have some of the Kevlar magic in them.